-B.A. in Molecular Biology from Susquehanna University in Pennsylvania in 1999 and M.A. in Cell and Molecular Biology from Boston University in 2002.
 I was a laboratory instructor for introductory biology labs as well as anatomy and physiology lab coordinator at Boston University.
-My current research focuses on determining the properties of P. pyralis mutants and creating a “turn on” biosensor for biothiols present in blood plasma.
-Outside of lab I enjoy reading, being outdoors, salt and freshwater fishing and sports.
+My current research focuses on creating new P. pyralis mutants, which have higher specificity for the synthetic substrate benzothiophene luciferin (BtLH2).
+Outside of lab I enjoy reading, being outdoors, salt and freshwater fishing, and sports.

 Curran Behney, B.A., Research Technician

 B.A., Biochemistry and Molecular Biology, Drew University, 2010.

 I joined the bioluminescence research group in early 2011.
 Currently, I am working on mechanistic and product analyses of firefly luciferase with novel mutations and substrates.
 I also study the light reactions of uncharacterized bioluminescent systems, making heavy use of LC/MS and other instrumentation.
 During the academic year I teach introductory chemistry labs, and outside of lab I generally like to be doing things outdoors, especially on the water.